kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 This is because if we are wrapping `:ets.lookup` in the `GenServer.call`, we are losing the performance gained from using `ets` and limiting our usage of `ets`, like reading and writing concurrently with `ets`.

+The `GenServer.call`
-The `GenServer.call` will become the bottleneck as every lookup is going through the single `GenServer` process.
+will become the bottleneck as every lookup is going through the single `GenServer` process.
 Avoid that, _unless you are doing this intentionally to act as a back pressure mechanism._

 # Limitations of GenServer

-As mentioned, GenServer is inherently just a process.
+As mentioned, GenServer is just a process.
 Every process in BEAM has one mailbox, where the messages are processed _synchronously_.
-That is the reason why it can become the bottleneck of your system when the load increased.
+This is the reason why it can become the bottleneck of your system when the load increased.

-As `GenServer` messages in the mailbox increased, it will start performing even slower due to the internal mechanism on how it process the message.
+As `GenServer` messages in the mailbox increased, it will start performing even slower due to the internal mechanism on how it process the messages.
 As your process mailbox get larger, the process will need to go through all the messages in the mailbox to match the message in the `receive` pattern again.